lawnchairsociety/LD46/README.md

     - ~~Compliance Checks~~
 3. Power ups
     - Warranties (increases max health and refills health)
-    - CPU upgrades
+    - CPU upgrades (Increase attacks against Worms)
     - ~~Cloud servers~~
-    - RAM upgrades
+    - RAM upgrades (Increase attacks against Malware)
-    - Anti-virus
+    - Anti-virus (Increase attacks against Viruses)
-    - Email filters
+    - Email filters (Increase attacks against Spam)
-    - AI
+    - AI (Increase attacks against Crypto Miners)
-    - Tensor cores
+    - Firewalls (Increase attacks against Hackers)
 4. Win/Loss scenarios
     - There is no winning state in this game. myBUDDY is strictly a digital pet that you have to protect.
 Losing is basically just letting myBUDDY die.
-If myBuddy dies, you will be given a menu to create a new myBUDDY and the game starts over.
+If myBuddy dies, you have to quit.
+Also, your save data is wiped out. :smile:
 5. Achievements (if time allows) [Ideas for names?]
     - Health over 9000 ("OVER NINE THOUSAND!!1!")
     - 1 Virus Cleaned